mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 }
 ```

-To use it, we can use the following code.
+Now to use it, we can use the following code.

 ```js
 const API = new TodoAPI();